-With this command one of the passwords of the application is verified.
+With P1 = 00 and password data in the command one of the passwords of the application is verified.
 PW1 has two modes and can be used with 2 different numbers (in P2).
 PW 1 with P2 = 81 sets the access conditions for a PSO:CDS command only.
-Depending on the PW1 Status byte (see Extended capabilities) this access condition is only valid for one PSO:CDS command or remains valid for several attempts.
+Depending on the PW1 status byte (see Extended capabilities) this access condition is only valid for one PSO:CDS command or remains valid for several attempts.
 PW1 with P2 = 82 sets the access condition for several other functions and remains valid up to a reset or SELECT of a different application.